CEPBEP/ghtest/README.md

 # github
-to do : heroku config
+to do : procfile config<br>
+clearDB config